alexandervantrijffel/goalpinetools/README.md

 # goalpinetools
 Docker image with tools for building and testing go for Alpine Linux.

-Example of building example/main.go with goalpinetools:
+Example of statically building example/main.go with goalpinetools:

 ```
 cd example